insarlab/MintPy/README.md

 ### 3. Running PySAR

-The current version is compatible with ROI_PAC and Gamma products.
-PySAR reads unwrapped interefrograms (at the same coordinate system: radar or geo) and the baseline files for each interefrogram.
-You need to give the path to where the interferograms are and PySAR takes care of the rest!
+PySAR reads a stack of interferograms (unwrapped interefrograms, coherence, wrapped interferograms and connecting components from SNAPHU if available) and the geometry files (DEM, lookup table, etc.).
+You need to give the path to where the files are and PySAR takes care of the rest!

 Run pysarApp.py -h see the processing options.
+Run pysarApp.py -H see the default template options with explanation.
 Run pysarApp.py -g to generate a default template file and see the detailed settings.

 #### Example: [Kuju Volcano example with ALOS data](https://github.com/yunjunz/PySAR/wiki/Example)